ollionorg/DataflowTemplates-fork/v2/datastream-to-spanner/terraform/samples/mysql-sharded-single-df-job/README.md

 Sharding context is used to populate the `migration_shard_id` column added by SMT to each table of your schema.
-This allows the customer to trace the source of each record in Spanner, back to the source mySqlShards.
+This allows the customer to trace the source of each record in Spanner, back to the source shards.

 By default, `migration_shard_id` is populated with the `"${mysql_host_ip}-${dbName}"`.
-Alternatively, for each mySqlShard, a sharding context file can be specified.
+Alternatively, for each shard, a sharding context file can be specified.
 To specify a sharding context file -

 1. Create a sharding context file with the following structure: